privacybydesign/pbdf-website/pages/en/irma-explanation.md

 clinic.
 The banks [promise](https://www.idin.nl/consumenten) that they will not use this information for other purposes, for instance, when they decide whether or not you will get a mortgage.
-In IRMA's decentralised architecture such uncomfortable issues do not arise at all.
-In addition, relying parties, such as webshops, need to pay the banks per iDIN authentication session.
+In IRMA's decentralized architecture such uncomfortable issues do not arise at all.
+In addition, relying parties, such as web-shops, need to pay the banks per iDIN authentication session.
 The prices are a real concern for them, and have already led to complaints.
-Again, with IRMA there are no such artificial costs imposed by the chosen (centralised) architecture.
+Again, with IRMA there are no such artificial costs imposed by the chosen (centralized) architecture.

-The difference between a decentralised (IRMA) and centralised (non-IRMA) set-up is sketched below.
+The difference between a decentralized (IRMA) and centralized (non-IRMA) set-up is sketched below.
 <p align="center"><img src="../images/Transactions_all_lowres_en.png" alt="overzicht" style="width: 100%; height: 100%"/></p>

 It may be clear that in the non-IRMA set-up the issuer of attributes is a *privacy hotspot* who facilitates and sees all transactions.
-Moreover, in the centralised architecture a (malicious) issuer can completely take over your identity and impersonate you.
+Moreover, in the centralized architecture a (malicious) issuer can completely take over your identity and impersonate you.
 You have no way to stop this, or even notice it --- until possibly later when you are confronted with the consequences.
-In the decentralised IRMA set-up you have genuine control over the usage of your own
+In the decentralized IRMA set-up you have genuine control over the usage of your own
 attributes: you directly disclose your own attributes yourself, every time only after explicit consent, without (unnecessary) interference